What Is Child Sexual Abuse?

 In some cases, abusers may coerce or persuade their victims to marry them to avoid prosecution.
 Unfortunately, child marriage is permitted in all but four states (Delaware, Minnesota, New Jersey and Pennsylvania).
 However, marital rape is a crime in all 50 states, so nonconsensual sex with a minor is illegal, even in child marriage.

-Sexual abusers may also groom the caregivers of a child in order to gain the caregivers’ trust and increased access to the child.
+Sexual abusers may also groom the caregivers of a child in order to gain increased access to the child.
 For example, many Catholic priests sexually abused minors while traveling together.
 The families of these victims willingly entrusted the safety of their children to these abusive clergy members.

 - Paying special attention to the child